First Indochina War: Việt Minh reorganization (1949–1950)

 Throughout 1950, the DRV would seek to secure its control over the Chinese border, which would allow for a greater flow of supplies.
 In February, Giáp launched "Operation Lê Hong Phong I", taking control of the border town of Lào Cai, in the high valley of the Red River and by April, most of the northeastern border was under Viet-Minh control, save for a string of posts along the eastern Tonkinese frontier; Cao Bằng, Đông Khê, Thất Khê and Lạng Sơn, from North to South, connected by the Colonial Route 4 (RC 4).

 On September 16 the Viet Minh launched a new offensive, "Operation Lê Hong Phong II", along this route under the command of General Hoàng Văn Thái.
 The Viet Minh attacked Đông Khê, which fell two days later.
 In response, the French decided to evacuate Cao Bằng, which had become isolated.
 Soldiers and civilians were to march south and join a group marching north from Thất Khê tasked with recapturing the lost position.
 However, despite having been ordered to destroy all equipment, the commander of the Cao Bằng force decided to bring along its artillery when they left on October 3, causing delays and making them vulnerable to ambushes.
 The two forces approached Đông Khê four days later but by were eventually encircled and defeated.
 This operation would cost the French around 6,000 soldiers.

 On October 17, faced with the PAVN's demonstrated ability to fight a conventional battle, the French command decided to abandon Lạng Sơn before it could come under attack, leaving behind considerable amounts of military supplies.
 The Viet-Minh now controlled most of the northern half of Tonkin.

+Establishment of communist forces of Cambodia and Laos (1950)

+United Issarak Front

+In 1950, as a representative of the Cambodia communist, Son Ngoc Minh met Viet Minh's representatives at Hatien, southern Vietnam, which near Cambodian border.
+He analysed the revolutionary situation in Cambodia and stated due to the weak "principle force", Cambodia could hardly have a revolution.
+In April 17–19, 1950, the "First National Congress of Khmer Resistance" was held in Kampot, Cambodia.
+On the meeting, United Issarak Front and People's Liberation Central Committee (PLCC) was founded.
+Minh was the president of the PLCC.
+Two months later, as the Viet Minh guided-Issarak controlled one third of the Cambodian territory, Minh declared Cambodia's independence, three years before Sihanouk's government gained independence from France.

+Pathet Lao

+In August 1950, the Lao Prince Souphanouvong convened the first congress of the Pathet Lao, which was supported by Viet Minh and served as the vehicle for the communist challenge to French rule.
+On 13 August 1950, he was elected President of the Congress of the Pathet Lao, which met at the Việt Minh headquarters in Tuyen Quang, North Vietnam.
+In 1953, Pathet Lao fighters accompanied an invasion of Laos from Vietnam led by Viet Minh forces; they established a government at Viengxay in Houaphanh province, northeast Laos.